BradenMccoy/indoor-nav-gui/README.md

 We will use **feedback** by using both visual and audio indicators on collision warnings, which will make it clear and easy to understand when a collision is imminent.
 The collision indicator is to further aid in determining the cause of a potential collision, and this simple graphic is used to display a direction and location as an effective visual representation.
 This exists on top of a stop sign that will appear on screen when a problem is detected, representing high **affordance**, as users will visually recognize this stop sign and be aware of its purpose from other places they have witnessed it.
 The audio warning will also become higher frequency as the object gets closer, which will serve as the audio counterpart to the collision indicator.

 ![image](https://user-images.githubusercontent.com/13970556/219263404-354d13b7-30e5-42de-9ccc-30ce7ede7acd.png)

+No simulated backend was used for this, as a functioning backend was already implemented by the previous team, and was only marginally improved by our work.